Zyxavy/homelab-journey/docs/2-Installation.md

 - `4 GB` for `swap`
 - Remaining space for `/home`

-5. It will ask for what to install. in my case I dont need a desktop environment so I went ahead and just installed an SSH server.
+5. It will ask for what to install. in my case I dont need a desktop environment so I went ahead and just installed an SSH server and standard system utilities.

 ---